Bure (disputed zone)

-Bure is a small area about 50 mi west of Asseb, on the border between Eritrea and Ethiopia, and claimed by both countries.
+Bure (Amharic: ቡሬ) is a small area about 50 mi west of Asseb, on the border between Eritrea and Ethiopia, and claimed by both countries.
 Bure lies across the important Awash-Asseb highway, which in the past has been an important trucking route.

-Bure came under Eritrean control after several weeks of fighting in May–June 1998.
+Bure ቡሬ came under Eritrean control after several weeks of fighting in May–June 1998.
 Eritrea said that Ethiopia had started an offensive at Bure by dropping bombs on the front-lines on 14 February 1999.
 The fighting in the area continued through the Eritrean-Ethiopian War (1998-2000), with each side claiming it had inflicted heavy casualties on the other, until they agreed to a ceasefire.

 The Eritrea-Ethiopia Boundary Commission determined in 2002 that Bure lay on the Ethiopian side of the border.
 Relations between Eritrea and Ethiopia soured in November 2005, when 20 Ethiopian soldiers occupied a portion of the area for several days.
 After peace-keeping troops from United Nations Mission in Ethiopia and Eritrea intervened, Ethiopian troops were withdrawn.

 The BBC published on 19 June 2008 a timeline of Eritrea's conflict with Ethiopia to that date and reported that the "Border dispute rumbles on":